der-bou/der-bou.githib.io/README.md

-This draft website contains only rubbish for practice purposes.
+This draft website contains only rubbish for practise purposes.